wking/swc-boot-camps/ScientificPython.md

     len(t0)
     print t0

-`[:, 0]` says that we want all the data from the first dimension, then, from that the first, 0th, set of data from the second dimension.
+`[:, 0]` says that we want all the data from the first axis, then, from that the first, 0th, set of data from the second axis.
 Or, as our data is 2-dimensional, we want the entire first column only.

 We can calculate the average white cell count for all patients across the entire 40 days:

     np.mean(patients)

 A more meaningful statistic is probably the mean white cell count over time across all our patients.
 To get this, we  tell NumPy which axis we want it to sweep over.
-In this case, that is axis 0, because that's the one that distinguishes patients from each other:
+In this case, that is the first axis, 0, because that's the one that distinguishes patients from each other:

     mean_over_time = np.mean(patients, 0)